Dev1392003/TASK1_CODSOFT_Titanic_Survival/README.md

 ## Data Exploration and Preprocessing

-1. The dataset was loaded using pandas as a DataFrame, and its shape and a glimpse of the first 10 rows were displayed using `df.shape` and `df.head(10)`.
+1. The dataset was loaded using pandas as a DataFrame, and its shape and a glimpse of the total 891 rows were displayed using `df.shape` and `df.head(891)`.
-2. Descriptive statistics for the numerical columns were displayed using `df.describe()` to get an overview of the data, including missing values.
+2. Descriptive statistics for the numerical columns were displayed using `titanic_data.describe()` to get an overview of the data, including missing values.
-3. The count of passengers who survived and those who did not was visualized using `sns.countplot(x=df['Survived'])`.
+3. The count of passengers who survived and those who did not was visualized using `sns.countplot(x=titanic_data['Survived'])`.
-4. The count of survivals was visualized with respect to the Pclass using `sns.countplot(x=df['Survived'], hue=df['Pclass'])`.
+4. The count of survivals was visualized with respect to the Pclass using `sns.countplot(x=titanic_data['Survived'], hue=titanic_data['Pclass'])`.
-5. The count of survivals was visualized with respect to the gender using `sns.countplot(x=df['Sex'], hue=df['Survived'])`.
+5. The count of survivals was visualized with respect to the gender using `sns.countplot(x=titanic_data['Gender'], hue=titanic_data['Survived'])`.
-6. The survival rate by gender was calculated and displayed using `df.groupby('Sex')[['Survived']].mean()`.
+6. The survival rate by gender was calculated and displayed using `titanic_data.groupby('Gender')[['Survived']].mean()`.
 7. The 'Sex' column was converted from categorical to numerical values using LabelEncoder from `sklearn.preprocessing`.
-8. After encoding the 'Sex' column, non-required columns like 'Age' were dropped from the DataFrame.
+8. After encoding the 'Gender' column, non-required columns like 'Age' were dropped from the DataFrame.

 ## Model Training